hth313/OS4/doc/idioms.rst

 error or success (or different results).
 This is rather unusual, but works exceptionally well on the Nut instruction set for two reasons.
 Almost all instructions are of the same size (one word).
-Second, it is is very easy handle returns to different locations.
-A simple return is just the ``RTN``, or one of the conditional ``RTNC`` or ''RTNNC``, which means we can test and return an error with a single instruction.
+Second, it is is very easy to handle returns to different locations.
+A simple return is just the ``RTN`` instruction, or one of the conditional ``RTNC`` or ``RTNNC``.
 Returning to an incremented location is also quite simple as shown below.

 If we want to return back that we failed, we return to something called ``(P+1)``.
 This is fancy for doing a normal return.
-If we succeed, we return to ``(P+2)``, which means that we skip past the normal return address by 1.
+If we succeed, we return to ``(P+2)``, which means that we skip past the normal return address by one.

 What it means is that a caller may look as follows

 .. code-block:: ca65

-                 ldi   2         ; buffer number
+   locateBuffer: ldi   2         ; buffer number
-                 gosub chkbuf
+                 gosub findBuffer
                  goto  noBuf     ; (P+1) deal with that no such buffer exists ...             ; (P+2) success, we found buffer 2 (we probably also ;       got some pointer back and the header selected)

-In the actual ``chkbuf`` routine, we test for various error conditions, such as if running out of the buffer area or finding the permanent ``.END.``.
+In the actual ``findBuffer`` routine, we test for various error conditions, such as if running out of the buffer area or finding the permanent ``.END.``.
 In the code we can test various conditions, like if we step into (or beyond) ``.END.`` or find an unused register.
 In